VioletViolaVi/Milestone-Project-4/README.md

 ## [Jasmine Testing](https://jasmine.github.io/index.html):
 - The project used Jasmine Testing to test the functionality of the JavaScript/jQuery used in the Slurps website.
 # Testing
+## Jasmine Testing
+- Jasmine testing was used to test the Javascript involved in this project.
+This testing was specifically used to ensure the numerical and string values in the Javascript portion of the project were functioning correctly and not producing any errors.
+It was also used to ensure the card payment input worked well and the correct css properties for the stripe element were being produced, in order to match the properties used in the rest of the payment form.
+This included ensuring the correct: font colour, text transformation, font family, font size, etc were used for the stripe element.
+- Directories of Jasmine test files:
+    * “__*jasmineTesting/scripts/slurps.js*__”
+    * “__*jasmineTesting/spec/slurpsSpec.js*__”
+    * “__*jasmineTesting/jasmineTesting.html*__”
+- These testing files are ran by opening up the “__*slurps.js*__” and “__*slurpsSpec.js*__” files and writing up tests in them.
+Next, in the “__*jasmineTesting.html*__” file, the Jasmine framework links as well as the script links to the  “__*slurps.js*__” and “__*slurpsSpec.js*__” files are to be written inside the “__*jasmineTesting.html*__” file.
+Then, the preview button from the “__*jasmineTesting.html*__” file is to be clicked on, to open it up and see which tests failed and which passed.